 Malvika: Hi Chitra, thank you for being here today.
 Can you start us off by walking us through your career journey?

 Chitra: Yes sure.
 Basically, I started my career in 2000 after completing my NDA from Aurangabad.
 Thereafter, I decided to venture into teaching and keep on exploring new subjects.

 Today I am at the position of a Professor and given my line of work, in 10 years, having reached this position is a strong achievement.

 Malvika: Can you tell me what got you interested in Data Science and Artificial Intelligence in the first place?

 Chitra: Data is giving rise to a new economy.

 By 2020, we will generate about 44 trillion gigabytes of data.

-At the core of data science is machine learning.
-Big data, which recently came into the picture has given a significant importance to machine learning.
+At the core of Data Science is machine learning.
+Big data, which recently came into the picture has given significant importance to machine learning.
 At the huge pace at which we’re generating data, it will become impossible for humans to analyze all of it.
 Machine learning picked momentum from 2010.